jnltome/SupportArticles-docs/support/mem/intune/device-enrollment/import-windows-autopilot-device-csv-files-errors.md

 ---
 # Error 806 or 808 when you import Windows Autopilot device CSV files in Intune

-This article helps you fix an issue where you receive the **ZtdDeviceAlreadyAssigned (806)** or **ZtdDeviceAssignedToOtherTenant (808)** error message when you import Windows Autopilot device CSV files in Microsoft Intune.
+This article is applicable for non-Premier customers and helps you fix an issue where you receive the **ZtdDeviceAlreadyAssigned (806)** or **ZtdDeviceAssignedToOtherTenant (808)** error message when you import Windows Autopilot device CSV files in Microsoft Intune.

 ## Symptoms